Huegoxaga/notes/math/probability-statistics.md

 ### Markov Chains

+- A Markov chain is a mathematical system that experiences transitions from one state to another according to certain probabilistic rules
 - It is used predict the future state(matrix $$X_1$$) by multiply the matrix of transition probabilities(P) by the current state(matrix $$X_0$$).
   - Each current or future state has `N` elements and represented by a `N X 1` matrix.
 During each step, each element will
     - lose part of it to other element